KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * Number of people with desktop computers:
 * Number of people with mobile phones:

-Demographics, geography, usage patterns, motivation
+Demographics, geography, usage patterns, motivation (goals, needs, behaviors, preferences) Pain points, who will have difficulty using?

-Accessibility, translation
+Accessibility best practice, translation

 Breakdown of device by country (web versus mobile) Breakdown of popularity of Christianity/United Methodist by country